Long-range acoustic device: High seas anti-piracy

 The Liberian-flagged vessel MV Biscaglia was attacked on November 28, 2008.
 The security detachment aboard Biscaglia was reported to have used an LRAD device in an effort to repel attackers armed with assault rifles and rocket-propelled grenades.
 Following a one-sided shootout, the ship was seized and the unarmed security contractors abandoned ship leaving the ship and crew to the pirates.
 The incident caused the usefulness of LRADs to be called into question by Lloyd's List.
+The security detachment's reported use of LRAD is not completely clear as The Wall Street Journal makes no mention of LRAD being used during the incident.

 In January 2011, the Spirit of Adventure, a cruise ship sailing through the Indian Ocean, deployed an LRAD system as part of its defensive measures when being pursued by pirates.

 S/Y Hideaway used an LRAD in 2016 to deter suspected pirates in the Gulf of Aden.